Key Practice Areas

 Date: 25 June 2013

-Quinn & Scattini Lawyers regularly assist prospective franchisees and franchisors in drafting agreements and offer advice with all issues relating to entering (or exiting) a franchise.
+Quinn & Scattini Lawyers regularly assist prospective franchisees in drafting agreements and offer advice with all issues relating to entering (or exiting) a franchise.
 Our business lawyers expertly guide you through the franchise documentation and identify potentially problematic clauses to ensure your franchise is a success.